-The Company received \$5.7 million in initial funding in May 2017, a \$1.9 million milestone payment in December 2017, and \$0.3 million progress payment in March 2018, of which the total will be amortized over the estimated award period through July 2020 as a reduction to the related research and development expenses.
-As of March 31, 2019, \$2.6 million of the funding received was recorded in accrued liabilities, representing the amount expected to be recognized over the next 12 months, and \$0.9 million of the funding received was recorded in other long-term liabilities.
-During the three months ended March 31, 2019 and March 31, 2018, the Company amortized and recognized \$0.6 million and \$0.6 million in credits, respectively to research and development related to CIRM funds received.
+The Company received \$5.7 million in initial funding in May 2017, a \$1.9 million milestone payment in December 2017, a \$0.3 million progress payment in March 2018, and a \$0.2 million progress payment in May 2019, of which the total will be amortized over the estimated award period through July 2020 as a reduction to the related research and development expenses.
+As of June 30, 2019, \$2.7 million of the funding received was recorded in accrued liabilities, representing the amount expected to be recognized over the next 12 months, and \$0.2 million of the funding received was recorded in other long-term liabilities.

+During the three and six months ended June 30, 2019, the Company amortized and recognized \$0.7 million and \$1.3 million in credits, respectively, to research and development related to CIRM funds received.
+During the three and six months ended June 30, 2018, the Company amortized and recognized \$0.6 million and \$1.3 million in credits, respectively, to research and development related to CIRM funds received.